ukpaudel/emotion_classifier/README.md

 ![confusion_animation](https://github.com/user-attachments/assets/4adf6350-f210-4f7b-bf4b-563de67e32de)

-- Realtime inference  has a mixed results.
-Even I have trouble classifying emotions from audio.
-Perhaps the idea of classifying emotion from a few second long audio is an unrealistic goals?
-Once could train to use much longer time window, 20-30 seconds to classify the overall tone of the conversation?
+- Real-time inference has shown mixed results.
+Human classification of emotions from short audio segments can be inherently challenging.
+The current approach focuses on classifying emotion from a few-second-long audio window.
+Future work could explore using much longer time windows (e.g., 20-30 seconds) to classify the overall tone of a conversation for more contextual emotion analysis.

 With frozen encoder layers and only RAVDEV audio dataset. ![image](https://github.com/user-attachments/assets/a06e94a5-a9e8-4f12-ae0d-a7df148ec078)
 Example of Tensorboard: <img width="1000" alt="example_comparisons" src="https://github.com/user-attachments/assets/9764f031-abff-4670-a537-e574633b5f28" />

 Example of Inference: Both ASR text and emotions are labeled.
-I am not happy with the performance on the realtime audio despite the validation accuracy being high.
-Something ain't right...
+The performance on real-time audio is not yet satisfactory despite high validation accuracy, indicating a potential domain gap.

 ![image](https://github.com/user-attachments/assets/da4f1505-5996-4acc-bc7e-9d1218fd73a4)

-## \13.
+## 13\.
 Limitations and Issues

-Problem State: Discrepancy Between Offline Evaluation and Real-time Inference
+### Problem State: Discrepancy Between Offline Evaluation and Real-time Inference

-Observation:
+**Observation:**
 The current emotion classification model, trained on the RAVDESS and CREMA-D datasets with added MUSAN noise augmentation, achieves a decent classification accuracy of approximately 68% on its 8 emotion classes during offline validation.
 However, when the trained model is deployed for real-time inference on live audio streams, its performance degrades significantly, failing to accurately classify emotions.

-Hypothesized Causes for Performance Degradation:
+**Hypothesized Causes for Performance Degradation:**

 The core issue appears to stem from a domain mismatch between the controlled, augmented training data and the unpredictable nature of real-time audio.
 Several factors are believed to contribute to this discrepancy:

-Lack of Real-time Augmentation Coverage (Feature Robustness):
+**1. Lack of Real-time Augmentation Coverage (Feature Robustness):**

 While MUSAN noise is applied during training, other crucial augmentations like audio masking (Time Masking, Frequency Masking / SpecAugment) are not currently utilized.
 These techniques are vital for making the model robust to corrupted or incomplete audio segments.
 Without them, the model may struggle with real-world scenarios where parts of the signal might be obscured or missing.

 Furthermore, even the applied MUSAN noise might not fully capture the diversity and characteristics of real-world environmental noise encountered in live scenarios.

-Temporal Distribution Mismatch:
+**2. Temporal Distribution Mismatch:**

 Training data often consists of pre-segmented audio clips with relatively consistent durations.
-Real-time audio, however, features variable speech tempos, pauses, and overall duration, which may not be adequately represented in the training augmentations (e.g., lack of Time Stretch during training or insufficient variability in sample lengths).
-This can lead to a model that is overfit to specific temporal patterns of the training data.
+Real-time audio, however, features variable speech tempos, pauses, and overall duration.
+While the model is now trained on 5-second windows, the original utterances within these windows might still have temporal characteristics (e.g., specific start/end times, internal silences) that are not fully represented by the training augmentations (e.g., insufficient variability in sample lengths or positioning within the fixed window).
+This can lead to a model that is overfit to specific temporal patterns of the original training data.

-Real-world Audio Imperfections and Variability:
+**3. Real-world Audio Imperfections and Variability:**

 Live audio inherently contains imperfections not fully present or accounted for in curated datasets:

-Unforeseen Noise Types: Background conversations, sudden loud noises, or specific ambient sounds that differ from the MUSAN categories.
+  * **Unforeseen Noise Types:** Background conversations, sudden loud noises, or specific ambient sounds that differ from the MUSAN categories.

-Microphone Variability: Differences in microphone quality, distance, and placement (e.g., built-in laptop mic vs. headset vs. external mic) can introduce spectral and amplitude distortions.
+  * **Microphone Variability:** Differences in microphone quality, distance, and placement (e.g., built-in laptop mic vs. headset vs. external mic) can introduce spectral and amplitude distortions.

-Acoustic Environments: Variations in room acoustics, reverberation, and echoes in real-world settings that are absent in the anechoic or controlled recording conditions of the datasets.
+  * **Acoustic Environments:** Variations in room acoustics, reverberation, and echoes in real-world settings that are absent in the anechoic or controlled recording conditions of the datasets.

-Non-standard Speech Characteristics: Subtle variations in speaking style, volume, or voice quality that fall outside the learned distribution of the training data.
+  * **Non-standard Speech Characteristics:** Subtle variations in speaking style, volume, or voice quality that fall outside the learned distribution of the training data.

 ## Author
 Uttam Paudel